Ministry of Magic: Cornelius Fudge

-Cornelius Oswald Fudge is first mentioned in Harry Potter and the Philosopher's Stone as the Minister for Magic of the United Kingdom.
-He makes his first appearance in Harry Potter and the Chamber of Secrets when he arrives at the school to take Hagrid to Azkaban, even though he does not firmly believe that Hagrid is guilty.
+Cornelius Fudge is first mentioned in Philosopher's Stone as the Minister for Magic of the United Kingdom.
+He makes his first appearance in Chamber of Secrets, when he arrives at Hogwarts to take Hagrid to Azkaban.
 He also removes Dumbledore as Headmaster when pressured by Lucius Malfoy who insisted that all the school governors had voted on it.
 However, it is not until Harry Potter and the Prisoner of Azkaban that Fudge meets Harry for the first time.
 Fudge does not press charges against Harry for accidentally inflating Aunt Marge, and advises him to be careful because an escaped convict is at large.
 When Fudge goes for a social drink at the Three Broomsticks pub, he inadvertently tells an unseen Harry that Sirius was James Potter's best friend and was believed to have betrayed the Potters to Voldemort.
-Fudge allowed the near-execution of Buckbeak to occur, once again intimidated by Lucius Malfoy.
-In this book, it is revealed that, before becoming Minister for Magic, he worked in the Department of Magical Accidents and Catastrophes.

 His kindly relationship to Harry abruptly changes in Goblet of Fire.
 When Harry emerges from the Triwizard Tournament's third task after having seen the rebirth of Voldemort, Fudge refuses to believe it.
 He is worried about the fallout of announcing Voldemort's return, marking the end of the Wizarding world's years of peace, and the sudden outbreak of gloom and terror; hence he decides to merely ignore all of the evidence rather than accept the truth.
 J. K. Rowling has since stated that Fudge's behaviour mirrors that of Neville Chamberlain in the lead-up to World War II.